tmtsoftware/csw/docs/src/main/commons/command.md

 @@@

-This example shows creating a `Command Service` using `Akka Location` of the receiving component, discovered from the Location Service.
+This example shows creating a `Command Service` using `Pekko Location` of the receiving component, discovered from the Location Service.
 Actor System is created here using Actor System Context `ctx` and is passed as implicit parameter to `make` method of `CommandServiceFactory`.
 In Java though the actor is passed explicitly as shown in the example.

 Scala/resolve hcd/create command service
 :   @@snip [SampleAssemblyHandlers.scala](../../../../examples/src/main/scala/example/tutorial/basic/sampleassembly/SampleAssemblyHandlers.scala) { #resolve-hcd-and-create-commandservice }